 As Executive Director of the Commission, I look forward to the challenges and accomplishments ahead.
-Through leadership, partnership, communication and advocating the use of standards as a management tool, we will make the State of Maryland's correctional system a model for the nation.
+Through leadership, partnership, communication and advocating the use of standards as a management tool, we will make the State of Maryland's correctional system a model for the nation which the citizens of Maryland can be proud of.